vas4o/Cirrus/README.md

 ![Linux](https://img.shields.io/badge/Linux-Compatible-brightgreen)
 ![QEMU](https://img.shields.io/badge/QEMU-Required-blue)

-**Cirrus** is a minimal Linux system that boots a `bzImage` kernel with an `initramfs.gz` directly using QEMU, without creating an ISO or disk image.
+**Cirrus** is a minimal Linux system that boots a `bzImage` kernel with an `initramfs.gz` directly using QEMU, without creating an ISO or disk image if you want to make it an iso

 ---